These regulations are also available in a PDF format.

 Note 1: Grades below B- are considered unacceptable for graduate programs.

 Note 2: Effective Fall 2019, an FD grade denotes a fail due to academic discipline and is included in the GPA calculation.
-Rules for assigning an FD grade are found in the Procedures and Regulations document of Policy 70: Student Academic Misconduct.
+Rules for assigning an FD grade are found in the Regulations and Procedures document of Policy 70: Student Academic Misconduct.
 The FD grade is changed to an F on the transcript after a period of 12 months provided the student successfully completes a workshop on Academic Integrity through the Academic Success Centre, and commits no further violations during the 12 month period.
 Otherwise, the FD remains.

 When a student is working on a thesis or major project as part of the requirements for the degree, the notation IP (in progress) shall be entered on the transcript.
 IP is not a grade and is not used in calculating the student’s program GPA.